 - Prepaid tuition plans: this is when you lock in current tuition rates at in-state public institutions.
 However, if your child decides to go to a private or out-of-state institution then you may only receive a small return on your original investment.

 What are the advantages of a 529 college savings plan?

-- You can invest your savings or child’s college savings through a 529 plan.
+- Through a 529 plan, you can invest your savings or your child’s savings for college.
 That means you can invest it in either stocks or bonds and it can potentially grow, versus just letting it sit in a checking or savings account.

 - State tax benefits: 529 plans are the only college savings plans that provide state tax benefits.
 In some states, you can deduct your 529 contributions from your state income tax return.
 This means the contributions are tax-deductible in your state.
 So in other words, you can get a tax benefit from your state when you deduct your contributions, and then you can get a tax benefit from the federal government when you withdraw the growth tax-free.

 - Low maintenance: You can open a 529 plan online or through a financial planner.
 You can set up an automatic investment and link it to your bank account so you can set it and forget it.

 - High contribution limits: 529 plans have no annual contribution limits and have high aggregate limits.
 The maximum aggregate limits vary by state and they range from $235,000 (Georgia) to $529,000 (California).

 - Favorable financial aid treatment: Certain assets and retirement accounts make it hard to receive financial aid.
 A 529 plan is reported as a parent’s asset and therefore has a minimal effect on financial aid eligibility.
 Only 5.64% of the value of the 529 accounts is counted against the child’s financial aid eligibility.
 Distributions from 529 accounts are not reported as income on the FAFSA.